Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 Weight loss

-can be achieved through various diets (low-carb, low-fat or balanced) by
+can be achieved through various diets (low-carbohydrate, low-fat or balanced)

 long-term due to low flexibility. |